stef090/conn_pool_presentation/presentation/presentation.md

 After a connection request is received, the `supervisor` will fork a new `backend` process.
 The client will then start communicating with the backend process, which accepts and parses queries, creates *execution plans*, executes them, and returns the retrieved rows from the database by transmitting them over.

+One important thing to keep in mind is that a single backend process may only connect to a single database.
+This of course means that if your application connects to multiple databases, it requires a connection to each of these.

+---

+# Why multiprocessing?
+- PRO:
+	- Stability
+	- Robustness
+	- Security
+	- Isolation

+???
+Multiprocessing was the approach chosen by the architects of PostgreSQL to handling connections.
+It has several advantages such as ensuring stability, robustness, and isolation when executing queries.

 ---